THE TALK OF THE TOWN

 Hidden Treasure Hunt

 Our July hidden treasure.
-Click on the photo to enlarge, and zoom in to read the writing on the wall.
+Click on the photo to enlarge and identify this statue of a gardener doing what gardeners do.
 (Dianne Macguire Photo)

 IDENTIFY THIS PHOTO